State Wage Orders

 California Wage Orders (“IWC”s)

-• California has 17 IWC Wage Orders.
-If you are unsure which industry or occupation wage order applies to you business, please see the California Division of Labor Standards Enforcement (DLSE) publication, “Which IWC Order?
+Unsure which Order applies?
+Please see the California Division of Labor Standards Enforcement (DLSE) publication, “Which IWC Order?
 Classifications” or the alphabetical index of businesses and occupations.
-For more help, please give us a call!
+Contact us for further assistance.

 California IWCs